yash03agrawal/node-cache-design-lld/README.md

 Run npm init to install dependencies and then npm start to start the server.
 Use npm test to run tests.
 Use npm test -t '{describeString} {itString}' to run specific test.
+Use npm test -- --coverage to get test coverage report.

 ## This is inspired from: